 Trying to craft and edit a script with non-specific screenwriting software can feel like pushing a boulder uphill.
 Microsoft Word and Notes do not address specific screenwriting issues and wrestling with their margins is time-consuming.
-That time’s better spent pruning your dialogue or dreaming up the next high concept sitcom or doing… anything, really.
+That time’s better spent pruning your dialogue or tracking your character arcs.

 Managing a slippery subplot, going full Christopher Nolan and jumbling the order of your scenes, and exporting your final script for the world to see, can all be made easier and slicker using dedicated screenwriting software.
 So, here is our complete guide to the best free and paid screenwriting software.

-Note: the asterix denotes software with free and paid options.
+Note: the asterix denotes screenwriting software with free and paid options.

 The Best Free Screenwriting Software

-Not the hat favoured by Frank Sinatra (that’s a trilby).
-Trelby runs on Windows and Linux, placing an emphasis on simplicity for the user.
-This free software is, in their own words, “Infinitely Configurable”.
+Trelby is a screenwriting software that runs on Windows and Linux, placing an emphasis on simplicity for the user.
+This free screenwriting software is, in their own words, “Infinitely Configurable”.
 This is because those lucky enough to fall in the middle of that Venn diagram of screenwriters and developers are encouraged to contribute to the software.

 This means Trelby is highly adaptable and constantly shifting.
 This, combined with being free of charge, makes it an exciting and enticing screenwriting software option.